pptx704/domainim/README.md

 ./domainim <domain>
 ```

-Or you can just, download the binary from the [release page](https://github.com/pptx704/domainim/releases).
+Or, you can just download the binary from the [release page](https://github.com/pptx704/domainim/releases).
 Keep in mind that the binary is tested on Debian based systems only.

 # Usage